RodZill4/material-maker/material_maker/doc/node_3d_sdf_transforms_scale.rst

 Scale node
 ..........

-The **Scale** node is variadic generates 3D signed distance functions of scaled shapes based on its inputs.
+The **Scale** node is variadic and generates 3D signed distance functions of scaled shapes based on its inputs.
 If the input shapes are associated to color indexes, the scale node applies them to the output.